Cratecode/intro/sections/20_intro_to_p5/40_getting_things_moving/user/README.md

 doSomething(); // 1
 ```

-The `doSomething()` function will always log `1` no matter how many times it's ran.
-This is because our counter only lives inside the brackets, and doesn't keep its value after multiple runs of the function.
+The `doSomething()` function will always log `1` no matter how many times it's run.
+This is because our counter only lives inside the brackets
+and doesn't keep its value after multiple runs of the function.
 This is useful in some cases, but not so much for our counter.
-Luckily, there's an easy fix: move the variable outside the brackets:
+Luckily, there's an easy fix — move the variable outside the brackets:

 ```js
 let counter = 0;